- Constipation usually means that your bowel movements are too hard.

 - Try whole wheat pancakes or waffles.
 If making your own, try adding unprocessed bran or All-Bran® to the batter.

 - Add some fruit.
-For example, toss some berries on your cereal, or have a slice of melon.
+For example, toss some berries on your cereal, make a fruit and yogurt smoothie, or have a slice of melon.

 - Switch to whole grain toast or English muffins.

-- Have a small glass of prune juice.
+- Have a small glass of prune juice or a handful of dried prunes.

-- Drink a beverage that contains caffeine (such as coffee or tea), as caffeine tends to stimulate your bowels.
+- Drink a hot beverage that contains caffeine (such as coffee or tea), as caffeine and hot liquids can help to stimulate your bowels.

-- Have soup containing beans or legumes, such as minestrone or lentil.
+- Have soup containing beans or legumes, such as minestrone, black bean, or lentil.

-- Add some veggies to your sandwich, like tomato, avocado, or cucumber.
+- Add some veggies to your sandwich, like tomato, cucumber, leafy greens, or carrots.

 - Increase your portion of veggies!
 Have some extra broccoli, squash, or green beans with your meal, or add a side salad.

-- Include some beans, such as navy beans or kidney beans.
+- Include some beans, such as black beans or kidney beans.

-- Try a side portion of whole grain brown rice, whole wheat pasta, or couscous.
+- Try a side portion of whole grain brown rice, whole wheat pasta, or quinoa.

-- Have some raw veggies (such as peppers or carrots).
+- Have some raw veggies such as peppers, grape tomatoes, or carrots.
 Try dipping them in hummus.

 - Choose a piece of whole fruit, such as an apple (with skin) instead of juice.